verhas/License3j/readme.md

 </dependency>
 ```

 in to your `pom.xml` file.
+Check the central repository for the latest
+version.

 ## Note on release history

 License3j versions 1.x.x and 2.0.0 were released for Java 1.5 ...
 1.8.
 The release 3.0.0 is a total rewrite of the library.
-Neither the API not
+Neither the API nor
 the binary formats are compatible with previous versions.
 It is also
 released only for Java 11 and later and there is no planned backport
 release for Java 8 or earlier.